 Bactine is a topical antiseptic with anesthetic abilities.
 The Bactine® MAX Pain Relieving Cleansing Spray and Liquid contains two main active ingredients:

-- Benzalkonium Chloride (BAC) 0.13% w/w (weight per weight): A powerful antiseptic that helps to prevent skin infections from minor cuts and wounds by killing bad bacteria.
+- Benzalkonium Chloride (BAC) 0.13% w/w (weight per weight): A powerful antiseptic that helps to prevent skin infections from minor cuts and wounds by getting rid of bad bacteria.

 - Lidocaine HCL 4.0% w/w (weight per weight): An effective topical anesthetic that provides temporary relief from itching and pain on the dog’s skin.